psychiee/TADE/README.md

 ## Components
  - specutils.py (functions for data reduction of echelle spectra)
- - tares.par (parameters of echelle spectrum image
+ - tade.par (parameters of echelle spectrum image
  - 01-run_specproc.py (run the automatic image preprocessing)
  - 02-aptrace.py (run the aperture tracing of echelle spectra)
  - 03-apextract.py (extract the apertures in the echelle spectrum image)